Work About

 03 Analysis & Convergence

-04 Signal is the highest-risk and highest-opportunity touchpoint - it must feel native to the publisher, not ZZAZZ.
+Signal must feel native to the publisher, not ZZAZZ.

-05 Cross-publisher reading history is the feature readers didn’t know they wanted until they saw it.
+Cross-publisher reading history - the feature readers didn’t know they wanted.

 04 Synthesis & Divergence